MarkWalters-pw/aur/README.md

 # MW AUR

-This is where I test out package updates before pushing to the AUR.
-Currently I only help maintain apt and triehash.

-To use this repo you need the latest version of paru-git and append the following to /etc/paru.conf
+To use this repo you need the latest version of paru-bin and append the following to /etc/paru.conf
 ```
 [mwaur]
 URL = https://github.com/MarkWalters-pw/aur.git